idarlington/idarlington.github.io/about.md

 I am a full stack software developer with experience in DevOps and currently program with different languages (`Scala`, `PHP`, `Python`, `JavaScript`).
 I am currently co-organizer of [Lagos Scala](https://twitter.com/lagosscala).

-I enjoy learning new things, reading about quite a number of things and interesting movies.
-I also like underdog stories (who doesn't?) and product/business strategy stories.

 ## On the Web
 I use *idarlington* (A combination of my first and middle name) as my user name on networks when available.